90036

 Family-oriented with focus on community, schools, and outdoor activities

-Common questions about 90036 Los Angeles, CA
+Frequently asked questions about Los Angeles, CA 90036

 The median household income in 90036 (Los Angeles, CA) is $102,877, which is 28% higher than the national median of $80,610.